Q: What is Masterworks?

 A: There’s no need to prepare an hour-long talk.
 This is indeed a poster session where you will stand by your poster and answer questions about your research.
 You might want to prepare a 1- to 2-minute pitch explaining your work so you can describe it concisely as people stop by.

 Q: Will we be presenting one by one or simultaneously?

 A: Simultaneously.
 All Masterworks presentations will be uploaded on the electronic posters at the same time.

 Q: What awards will be given and when will they be announced?

-A: Audience members will cast their votes for the best posters during the session.
-During the short awards ceremony starting at about 6:15 p.m., we will present prizes to the audience-choice winners and to the winner of a scavenger hunt answering questions about specific research.
-Voting instructions for both will be provided onsite.
-The faculty-choice awards, the 2019 Morris Joseph Levin Award for Outstanding Masterworks Thesis Presentations, will be announced later.
+A: We often run audience-choice awards competitions in which attendees vote for the best posters during the session and we will announce winners of the audience-choice awards shortly after the session ends.
+Voting instructions will be provided onsite.
+The winners of the 2020 Morris Joseph Levin Award for Outstanding Masterworks Thesis Presentations, which will be presented at the annual EECS Celebrates ceremony in May, will be announced later.

 Q: Will the event be photographed or videotaped?

-A: Yes, a photographer and videographer will be documenting the event.
-If you don’t wish to be photographed or recorded, simply tell the photographer or videographer so.
+A: A photographer will be documenting the event.
+If you don’t wish to be photographed, simply let the photographer know.

 Q: What is the dress code?

 A: “Business casual” will be appropriate.